-Elizabeth Leonard is a Program Associate in the Office of Community Relations working primarily on the Healthier Together initiative, which aims to improve health of children in West and Southwest Philadelphia by addressing social determinants of health, including housing, hunger, trauma, and poverty.
+Elizabeth Leonard is a Program Coordinator in the Office of Community Impact working primarily on the Healthier Together Initiative, which aims to improve health of children in West and Southwest Philadelphia by addressing social determinants of health, including housing, hunger, trauma, and poverty.
 In this role, Elizabeth fosters and maintains partnerships with community partners and supports day-to-day management of Healthier Together programs.
 Prior to joining CHOP, Elizabeth was a Public Health Associate at Bloomberg Philanthropies, with a focus on food policy and tobacco control, and a Project Coordinator in the Bureau of Chronic Disease & Tobacco Control at the NYC Department of Health & Mental Hygiene.
 Elizabeth has a Master of Public Health from New York University and a Bachelor of Arts from University of Pennsylvania.

 Bachelor of Arts - University of Pennsylvania, Philadelphia, PA

 Master of Public Health - New York University, New York

 The Patient Experience Rating is an average of all responses to the care provider related questions shown above from our nationally-recognized Press Ganey Patient Satisfaction Survey.
 Patients that are treated in outpatient or hospital environments may receive different surveys, and the volume of responses will vary by question.

 Responses are measured on a scale of 1 to 5 with 5 being the best score.